trzewiczek/js-tutorial/README.md

 ## Data Modeling Continued

 Sometimes having a value and naming it is not enough.
 What if we want to deal with a collection of values, say all usernames in our system?
 What if we know that some pieces of information when put toghether create a new meaningful piece of information, say username and password as authentication credentials?
 For these scenarios JavaScript offers us _compound data types_ from which for time being we'll use only two: `Array` and `Object`.

 ### Arrays
-No matter how many hours people will waste in the Internet fighting who's more, `Array` is just a simple list of elements.
+No matter how many hours people waste in the Internet fighting who's more, `Array` is just a simple list of elements.

 ```javascript
 const usernames = ['alice', 'rabbit', 'cheshire']